GabLeRoux/gableroux.com/_posts/2014-07-27-hello-pelican.md

 ### Plugins!

 Now that my site is up and running, I'll need to try the [plugins](https://github.com/getpelican/pelican-plugins).
-I'm only using the `sitemap` plugin atm thow :P
+I'm only using the `sitemap` plugin atm tho :P

 ### Themes!